bountyhacking/Payloads_Tool_box/SQLmap.md

 Referer: http://10.10.11.130/
 Upgrade-Insecure-Requests: 1

-email=admin%40admin.com&password=admin -- <-This field its the injection point
+email=admin%40admin.com&password=admin // <--This field its the injection point
 ```